docfate111/penguincrab/README.md

 unsafe wrapper for [Linux Kernel Library ](https://github.com/lkl/linux.git) in Rust

-a binary at the moment but later I will rewrite it as a library

-This command will take a while to compile:
+This command will take a while to compile since it also builds the kernel:
 ```
 $ cargo build && cargo test
 ```